Optimize Page Titles to Increase Your Google Rankings

 Google’s Algorithm Explained

-I can’t explain it.
-No one actually knows the secret, inner workings of the Google Algorithm.
-But there are a few fundamental practices recognized industry-wide that have been proven to yield positive results in search engine rankings.
+However, there are a few fundamental practices recognized industry-wide that have been proven to yield positive results in search engine rankings.
 One of these practices is the strategic use of page titles.

 What is a Page Title?

-How Do I Add Page Title?
+How Do I Add a Page Title?

 How Do I Use Page Titles Strategically?

-- Make sure your Page Titles are relevant to the content on your web page.
+- Make sure your page titles are relevant to the content on your web page

-- Use keywords you want to be found for in your page titles
+- Use keywords you want to be found for in your page titles (within reason and without causing duplicate titles)

-- Keep page titles under 70 characters
+- Keep page titles under 60 characters to ensure they display properly in search

-So you may not have learned all the secret inner workings of Google, but strategic page titles can be implemented in a matter of minutes to have a positive impact on your page rankings.
+Strategic page titles can be implemented in a matter of minutes to have a positive impact on your page rankings.

 Written by Lindsey Bowshier